 What if I need to cancel a session?
 We understand that occasionally you need to cancel your therapy session for a variety of reasons.
 However, we ask that you give us 24 hours notice.
 If you do not cancel within 24 hours, we will bill you in full for that session.
-We understand that true emergencies occur and that those take precedence, so we will not bill under those circumstances.
+We understand that true emergencies occasionally occur and that those take precedence, so we will not bill under those circumstances.
 Also, if you know weeks or months in advance that you will be away on vacation, please let your therapist know as soon as possible.

 Is your office open in bad weather?
 DC Talk Therapy follows the federal government’s lead in terms of closing.
-So, if the government is closed due to snow, for example, so are we.
+So, for example, if the government is closed due to snow, so are we.
 However, we open at our regular time if the government opens one or two hours late.
 If you feel unsafe to come into the office on a day with inclement weather, please call or email us to let us know and you will not be charged.
 We do not want you to compromise your safety.

-If you have any other counseling or psychotherapy-related questions, please call us at 202.588.1288 or email our administrative assistant Susan Doyle at email@example.com.
+If you have any other counseling or psychotherapy-related questions, please call us at 202.588.1288 or email our office administrator Leah Sugarman at firstname.lastname@example.org.
 We’d be happy to answer any questions you have.
 We hope you make us your therapist in DC.
 Let us help you make positive changes in your life.